rh/js-rails/README.md

 ## Installation

-Add this line to your Gemfile:
+Add this line to the assets group in your Gemfile:

 ```ruby
 gem 'js-rails'